RovisLab/CarlaAPI/README.md

 If you want to populate the simulation with pedestrians and vehicles, run in parallel "spawn_npc.py".

-To run using the Pygame control, modify line 42 of "Run_CarlaClients.py" from CarlaClient to CarlaClientPygame.
+To run using the Pygame control, in the "Run_CarlaClients.py" script, create a vehicle using CarlaClientPygame instead of CarlaClient.
 In this way, you can write for the control param: 'manual'.

 ## Possible errors: